Corstorphine RFC: Formation of Corstorphine RFC

 Corstorphine RFC was formed from the ashes of the Amateur Association rugby club, after the 2nd world war in 1950.
 Former pre-war Association rugby union players Alex Watson and Jock Waugh persuaded John McLean and David Fell to recruit sufficient local players to form a 1st and 2nd XV to play in the Edinburgh District League for junior clubs.

 During the 1950s, 1960s and 1970s the club prospered winning the aforementioned league on several occasions.
 Full membership status to the Scottish Rugby Union was granted in 1973 with entry to the Division XI of the newly formed leagues.
-At its peak 1st, 2nd, 3rd and 4th XV's along with a Codgers (over 35's) and a very large youth section played rugby on the hallowed turf at Union Park.
+At its peak 1st, 2nd, 3rd and 4th XVs, along with a Codgers (over 35's) and a very large youth section, played rugby on the hallowed turf at Union Park.

-The club achieved high points playing SRU Premiership 2 rugby and SRU Shield semi final with a result coming down to the very last play of the game before being beaten by Duns RFC.
+The club achieved high points playing SRU Premiership 2 rugby and SRU Shield semi-final with a result coming down to the last play of the game before being beaten by Duns RFC.
 The club also made national news after defeating Premiership 1 side Kirkcaldy during a SRU cup run that was eventually ended in a hard-fought and close game against Premiership 2 side West of Scotland.

-It also held the honour of holding the record for the longest running fixture between Scottish and Irish clubs having played against Suttonians RFC from 1955 through to the late 1990s.
+It also held the honour of holding the record for the longest-running fixture between Scottish and Irish clubs having played against Suttonians RFC from 1955 through to the late 1990s.